shardsofblue/virginia-court-data-plea-deals/memo_nov20.md

 _The starting universe for the information below is: defendants who were **charged with capital murder** and **convicted** of that or a lesser crime._

-* Total homicide cases: 147
-  * Plea, 104, 71 percent
+* Total capital murder cases with a guilty verdict for any crime: 131
-  * Trial, 42, 29 percent
+  * Plea: 12, 78 percent
-  * blank, 1, 1 percent
+  * Trial: 29, 22 percent

-* Average sentence times for homicide cases (adjusted for suspensions and with life sentences set to 99 years)
+* Average sentence times for capital murder cases with a guilty verdict for any crime (adjusted for suspensions and with life sentences set to 99 years)
   * Plea: 45.92 years
   * Trial: 52.15 years
   * Combined: 47.3 years

+* Convicted by plea: 102
+  * Of murder: 59, 58 percent
+    * Avg sent: 60.6 years
+  * Of a lesser crime (due to amendment): 43, 42 percent
+    * Avg sent: 26 years
+  * Combined avg sent: 45.92 years

 * Convicted at trial: 29
   * Of murder: 23, 79 percent
     * Avg sent: 53.53 years
   * Of a lesser crime (due to amendment): 6, 21 percent
     * Avg sent: 45.82 years

-* Convicted by plea: 102
-  * Of murder: 59, 58 percent
-    * Avg sent: 60.6 years
-  * Of a lesser crime (due to amendment): 43, 42 percent
-    * Avg sent: 26 years
+  * Combined avg sent: 52.15